MPowerKit/Navigation/readme.md

 This library based on [MPowerKit.Navigation](#MPowerKit.Navigation) and [MPowerKit.Popups](https://github.com/MPowerKit/Popups) libraries

-Main unit of work of this library is ```IPopupNavigationService```.
-Under the hood it is registered as scoped service (NOT SINGLETONE), which means that it knows from which page it was opened to know the parent window it is attached to.
-So, in theory you can open different popups in different windows in same time.

 ### Setup

 Add ```UsePopupNavigation()``` to ```MPowerKitBuilder``` in your MauiProgram.cs file as next